 Test cases revolve around individual processes of CRUD (Create, Read, Update, and Delete) operations.
 Operations either can be performed on the application, or related changes can be seen in the testing database OR execute SQL queries which are prepared by Tester/Developer, stored procedures, views, and triggers directly.
 Consequently, both test cases for every stored procedure and function pass values to desired elements, and it verifies the results.
 As a result, each of the stored procedure involves many blocks, procedures, or functions which have to be tested manually.

 3. Verify Results

 Furthermore, it includes the process of checking the same results of the SQL that we fired on the database.
 Therefore, verification is important to verify the test cases of a running application.

-If there right triggers get fired on the right SQL execution commands or stored procedures associated with the events, and correct tables/columns are prepared as per client requirements.
+Validation happens when the right triggers get fired on the right SQL execution commands or stored procedures associated with the events, and correct tables/columns are prepared as per client requirements.

 5. Report the Key Findings

 Finally, as a result of the Business Analyst which allows projecting or client team and it shows the failure result if your criteria do not meet.